 Prognosis for Sjögren Syndrome

-Sjögren syndrome is chronic, and death may occasionally result from pulmonary infection and, rarely, from renal failure or lymphoma.
+Sjögren syndrome is chronic.
+Overall health and life expectancy are mainly unaffected in patients whose only symptoms are dry eyes and mouth.
+However, prognosis is less favorable in those with systemic organ involvement.
+In those with severe disease, death may occasionally result from pulmonary infection and, rarely, from renal failure or lymphoma.
 Associated systemic autoimmune disorders may dictate prognosis.

 Treatment of Sjögren Syndrome